davidjamesstone/superviews.js/README.md

 `npm install superviewify --save`

 [supermodels.js](https://github.com/davidjamesstone/supermodels.js) fits in nicely with superviews.js.
 Building models that are observable objects lets us know when our data has changed and when we should patch the dom.

+To see how to use supermodels.js and superviews.js together, checkout [superglue.js](http://davidjamesstone.github.io/superglue.js)

 ```html
 <!--
 If the outermost element in the template contains